cloudflare/cloudflare-docs/content/fundamentals/get-started/basic-tasks/manage-domains/move-domain.md

 ---
 pcx-content-type: reference
-title: Moving domains between Cloudflare accounts
+title: Move a domain between Cloudflare accounts
 weight: 2
 ---

-# Moving domains between Cloudflare accounts
+# Move a domain between Cloudflare accounts

-You will have to move or transfer domains from one Cloudflare account to another if:
+You will have to move or transfer domains from one Cloudflare account to another if you:

-* you manage a multi-user organization and need to segment domain access by user,
+* manage a multi-user organization and need to segment domain access by user,

-* you receive a `Cloudflare is already hosting under a different account` error, or
+* receive a `Cloudflare is already hosting under a different account` error, or

-* you lose access to your Email address or Cloudflare account.
+* lose access to your Email address or Cloudflare account.

+{{<Aside type="note">}}

-However, if you have two-factor authentication (2FA) enabled and access to backup codes, you can use those codes to access your Cloudflare account.
+If you have two-factor authentication (2FA) enabled and access to backup codes, you can use those codes to access your Cloudflare account.

+{{</Aside>}}

 ## Requirements

 To transfer a domain from one Cloudflare account to another, you will need:

-* access to your domain registrar
+* Access to your domain registrar

-* at least one Cloudflare account associated with the domain
+* At least one Cloudflare account associated with the domain

 ## Transfer your domain

 {{<Aside type="warning">}}

-Before transferring an active Cloudflare domain to another Cloudflare account, you must remove any DNSSEC configurations and [add-ons or subscriptions](/fundamentals/account-and-billing/account-maintenance/cancel-subscription/).
+Before transferring an active Cloudflare domain to another Cloudflare account, you must remove any [DNSSEC configurations](/dns/additional-options/dnssec/) and [add-ons or subscriptions](/fundamentals/account-and-billing/account-maintenance/cancel-subscription/).

 {{</Aside>}}

+If you still have access to your previous Cloudflare account, you can copy over the Cloudflare account settings manually.
+You must reissue [SSL/TLS certificates](/ssl/edge-certificates) and [recreate and validate DNS records](/dns/manage-dns-records/how-to/create-dns-records) when transferring domains between Cloudflare accounts.

-If you lose access to the Email address associated with your Cloudflare account and do not have backup codes, you will need to manually transfer your domain to a new Cloudflare account.
-For example, if you register the domain `myzone.com` using `test@example.com` and lose access to that Email account, you will need to create a new Cloudflare account using a new Email address, such as `test1@example.com`, and add `myzone.com` to the new account.
+If you lose access to the Email address associated with your Cloudflare account and do not have backup codes, you will need to manually transfer your domain to a new Cloudflare account associated with a different Email address.

 The domain transfer process depends on your DNS settings.
 If Cloudflare is your authoritative DNS provider (i.e., your domain nameservers point to Cloudflare), you must:

-1. Create a new Cloudflare account or log in to a desired existing Cloudflare account.
+1. [Create a new Cloudflare account](/fundamentals/account-and-billing/account-setup/create-account/) or log in to an existing Cloudflare account.

-2. Add the domain to the account (as if you were adding it for the first time).
+2. [Add the domain](/fundamentals/get-started/setup/add-site/) to the account (as if you were adding it for the first time).

-3. Log in to your domain registrar account and update the nameservers to the newly provided Cloudflare nameservers.
+3. Log in to your domain registrar account and update the nameservers to the provided Cloudflare nameservers.

-4. To finalize the nameserver update, select **Re-check now** in the Overview dashboard.
+4. To finalize the nameserver update, select your domain in the dashboard and select **Overview** > **Re-check now**.

-If you still have access to your previous Cloudflare account, you can copy over the Cloudflare account settings manually.
-Reissuing [SSL/TLS certificates](https://developers.cloudflare.com/ssl/edge-certificates) is required as well as [recreating and validating DNS records](https://developers.cloudflare.com/dns/manage-dns-records/how-to/create-dns-records) when transferring domains between Cloudflare accounts.

-Once the nameserver change has been recognized by the Cloudflare network, the previous zone will be marked as _Status: Moved Away_ and the domain status in the new account will change to _Status: Active_.
-After 7 days in the _Moved_ state, the zone will change to _Deleted_.
-And finally, if a zone remains in the _Deleted_ state for 7 days, it will be permanently removed from your account.
+Once the Cloudflare network recognizes the nameserver change, the domain in the new account will be marked as **Active**.
+In the old account, the domain will be marked as **Moved Away**.
+After seven days in **Moved Away** status, the domain will be marked as **Deleted**.
+After seven days in the **Deleted** status, the domain will be permanently removed.
+For more information, refer to [Domain statuses](/dns/zone-setups/reference/domain-status/).

-## Transfer your ACM certificate

-The certificate for the new domain will enter `Holding Deployment` status once issued.
-Once the new pending domain becomes active through `zone_auth`, Cloudflare will deploy the certificate.

-{{<Aside type="note">}}

-For more information, refer to [Minimize downtime](/ssl/edge-certificates/universal-ssl/enable-universal-ssl/#minimize-downtime).

-{{</Aside>}}
+## Issue new certificates

+SSL/TLS certificates associated with your previous Cloudflare account will not transfer.
+If your site requires an SSL/TLS certificate prior to domain transfer, refer to [Minimize downtime](/ssl/edge-certificates/universal-ssl/enable-universal-ssl/#minimize-downtime).

+You can order an [advanced certificate](/ssl/edge-certificates/advanced-certificate-manager/) prior to transferring your domain.
+Once issued, the certificate will enter **Holding Deployment** status until the domain is active.
+ACM certificates will automatically deploy to active domains.
+For more information, refer to [Custom certificates](/ssl/ssl-tls/certificate-statuses/#custom-certificates).

 ## Related resources